Alice Tym: Coaching career

 After ending her playing career, Tym established the Lady Mocs women's tennis team at the University of Tennessee at Chattanooga and was the head coach there from 1974 to 1978.
 In her four seasons as head coach, the Lady Mocs varsity women's program won two Association for Intercollegiate Athletics for Women (AIAW) Small College National Championships in 1977 and 1978.
 Tym became the head coach of the Yale Bulldogs women's tennis team at Yale University in New Haven, Connecticut in 1978.
 In four seasons coaching the Lady Bulldogs, her teams compiled an overall win–loss record of 60–14 (.811) and won Ivy League championships in 1980 and 1981.

 Life after tennis

 Tym returned to UT-Chattanooga in 1982 to become a faculty member in the geography department.
 As of 2011, she continues to teach various geography courses at UT-Chattanooga.

 She has been named Coach of the Year by the United States Professional Tennis Association, has been inducted into the Intercollegiate Tennis Association Women's Hall of Fame, the Greater Chattanooga Sports Hall of Fame, the Greater Peoria Sports Hall of Fame, and the University of Florida Athletic Hall of Fame as a "Gator Great".

 She was a writer for World Tennis magazine and a member of the United States Tennis Writers Association.
 In 1983, the International Tennis Hall of Fame named her as its winner for th Tennis Educational Merit Award.

 Tym married William A. "Bill" Tym, a 1963 All-American for the Florida Gators men's tennis team, and a fellow University of Florida alumnus.

+Alice Tym continued with competitive sports in retirement.
+She competed in 2023 National Senior Games in the sport of Pickleball.